NNESMO Session 1 – The basics: 0-D and 1-D models

 Practical 1, Part 3: One-dimensional diffusion

 Next, we will familiarize ourselves with the case in which with a variable (in this case temperature) that changes its value not only through time, but also with location.
-The 1-D heat diffusion equation is given by , where the partial derivative symbol indicates that in the equation
+The 1-D heat diffusion equation is given by , where the partial derivative symbol $\partial$ indicates that in the equation $T$ has derivatives to more than one variable (in this case to time $t$ and depth $z$).
+A differential equation such as this one is therefore called a partial differential equation (PDE), and, in contrast, the DEs that we saw before (with derivatives to only one variable) are usually referred to as ‘ordinary differential equations, ODEs).

 In this exercise, we will solve the heat diffusion equation for a situation of a cooling oceanic lithosphere: a hot column of mantle material (with temperature C) is emplaced at a mid-ocean ridge, where it suddenly will be in contact with cold ocean water.
 This column will start cooling from above.

-1.15) Sketch (on paper) this temperature distribution as a function of depth for time
+1.15) Sketch (on paper) this temperature distribution as a function of depth $z$ for time $t=0$ .
+This temperature distribution will be a good initial condition for our modelling exercise.

 1.16) Our modelling domain will be the column of mantle material extending to, say, 300 km depth.
 We already have a governing equation (the heat diffusion equation described above) and an initial condition.
 To obtain a unique solution, we need to provide boundary conditions at the boundaries (i.e. end points) of the one-dimensional domain, e.g. a fixed temperature, that apply at every time step at the ends of our domain.
-What would be good boundary conditions for the temperature at and
+What would be good boundary conditions for the temperature at $z=0$ and $z=300$ km?

 1.17) What does the forward-Euler finite difference form of the diffusion equation look like?